20% off your first purchase with code: SHOP24

 Classroom Clean Out

-You know all of the things that must get done before the last day of school?
-Taking down bulletin boards, emptying shelves, cleaning student whiteboards - these are all time-consuming tasks that can be handled by classroom volunteers.
+Think about all of the things that must get done before the last day of school.
+Taking down bulletin boards, emptying shelves, cleaning student whiteboards – these are all time-consuming tasks that can be handled by classroom volunteers.
 The end of the year is busy and teachers end up doing many of these jobs during post-planning.
 Save yourself a ton of time by asking a few parents to handle them for you.

 • clean out all the broken crayons and dried up markers